pgid69/asterisk-chan-alsa-input/README.md

 Sound card was already correctly handled by Linux.
 Keypad was handled by cm109 kernel driver but there was a problem for some keys ('volume up', 'volume down', 'playback mute' and 'record mute') that when released continue to repeat.
 That's why i got sources of cm109 and made some modifications.
 The result is in sub-directory 'cm109.ko'.
-Compilation is done with script make_nohw.sh.
+Compilation is done with script make.sh.

 The second phase was to use the Skype phone to make calls.
 As i have a little experience on developping Asterisk channel driver with project bcm63xx-phone, i created channel driver 'chan_alsa_input'.